Brendan O'Carroll: Mrs. Brown's Boys

 In 1992, O'Carroll performed a short radio play titled Mrs. Brown's Boys and shortly afterwards he wrote four books titled The Mammy, The Granny, The Chisellers and The Scrapper.
 In 1999, a movie named Agnes Browne, starring Anjelica Huston, was released, based on his book "The Mammy".
 O'Carroll also co-wrote the screenplay.
 He then decided to put together his own family theatre company, Mrs. Browne's Boys, and dressed up as a woman to play his part, as the actress he had originally hired didn't show up.

 From 1999 to 2009, he wrote and performed in five plays.
 Since 2011, the stage shows have been re-toured across the UK.
 In 2011, his plays were adapted into a television sitcom (with the name "Browne" shortened to "Brown").
 So far, from 2011, 28 episodes have aired, across three series, several Christmas-special episodes and a one-off live episode that aired in 2016 on RTÉ One and BBC One.
 Mrs. Brown's Boys D'Movie was released on 27 June 2014, and was a significant success in the UK, staying at number one in the box office for two consecutive weeks.
 However, the film had negative reviews; one saying it was not just unfunny but "close to anti-funny".
 O'Carroll's wife, his sister Eilish, his son Danny, and his daughter Fiona all appear or have appeared on episodes of Mrs. Brown's Boys.

-The Course

-It was announced in January 2015 that the BBC wanted O'Carroll to do "other stuff", due to the fact that Mrs Brown's Boys had become so successful.
-He revealed plans to adapt his first ever written play, patser grey into a television sitcom.

-Family and personal life
+Personal life

-O'Carroll was married to his first wife from 1977 to 1999.
-He married Jennifer Gibney in 2005.
-They live in Davenport, Florida.
-O'Carroll has three surviving children, including Fiona and Danny.
+O'Carroll was married to Doreen Dowdall from 1977 until their divorce in 1999.
+They had four children; their first, Brendan Jr., died shortly after birth in 1976.
+The surviving children are Fiona, Danny and Eric.
+In 2005, he married actress Jennifer Gibney; the couple live in Davenport, Florida.

+O'Carroll has dyslexia, a condition also shared by his sons.